dong-hao/MTU_utils/README.md

 ## DATA FORMAT

 Unfortunately, although the format of MTU-5A time series (.TSN) is clearly described in the Phoenix Geophysics Limited official document.
-The formats of TBL and the CLC/CLB files are never explicitly explained.
+The formats of TBL and the CLC/CLB files are never explicitly explained in official documents.
 So the current reading functions are based mainly on the works of previous researchers and my limited understanding, see:

 "MTU Time Series Format" document from Phoenix Geophysics Limited for more details.

-see also my code to read the Ukraine LEMI-417 instrument binary files:
+See also my code to read the Ukraine LEMI-417 instrument binary files:

 [https://github.com/dong-hao/LEMI_Utils]